Venus upsets Serena to reach Rogers Cup final

 While a Williams-Williams matchup is one tennis fans have always looked forward to, for the sisters it is something they could live without.

-There was little excitement when the match was decided, the two players walking slowly to the net and hugging briefly.
+There was little excitement when the match was over, the two players walking slowly to the net and hugging briefly.

-”For me it was just a regular match,“ shrugged Serena. ”Obviously she’s my sister but I still want to go out there and try to play well and try to win.
+”For me it was just a regular match,“ she shrugged. ”Obviously she’s my sister but I still want to go out there and try to play well and try to win.

 ”I think Venus played a great match.
 It was what it was.